alteregodev/parsy/README.md

 Install the dependencies

-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 ## Usage

 To parse a website, you can simply type

-`python parsy.py -s https://example.com`
+`python parsy.py -s https://example.com` Where "-s" stands for site url

 Additionally, you can use the -v or --verbosity flag to increase the verbosity level